Who is this post for ?

 Feel free to scroll to the next section if you are fairly familiar with the tools

-- A machine learning framework that competes with the likes of Keras and Tensorflow
+- PyTorch :- A machine learning framework that competes with the likes of Keras and Tensorflow

 - Developed by Facebook reasearch